 Open Mon-Fri 10:00-14:00, Sat 10:00-12:00.
 Messages can be left on answerphone outside hours.

 Counselling, practical advice and help with all aspects of bereavement.
 Also social groups and activities.

-Specialist telephone helpline for anyone with Dementia and their carers, and healthcare professionals wanting to know more about Dementia and local resources in Oxfordshire.
-Open 7am - 7pm every day including weekends and Bank Holidays.
+Information for people with Dementia and their carers, and healthcare professionals wanting to know more about Dementia and local resources in Oxfordshire.
+Includes links to local support groups, and information for those with young onset dementia.

 Families Need Fathers - Oxford Branch

 07986 378833 / 07921 857558

 Registered UK charity providing information and support to parents and grandparents, including unmarried parents, of either sex.
 Chiefly concerned with the problems of maintaining a child's relationship with both parents during and after family breakdown.
 Open meeting at the Rover Sports and Social Club, Roman Way, Cowley, from 19:30 on the first Tuesday of every month.